Physicians Have a Choice for Board Certification

 Our Diplomates can be found across all 50 states, as well as Canada and Puerto Rico, and many have become leaders at renowned institutions.
 It’s not hard to understand why.
 Board certification is one of the industry’s most coveted honors, and certification with the ABPS, in particular, is a rigorous process that ensures only the most talented physicians achieve the distinction.
 That’s why the U.S. Department of Labor has recognized the ABPS as a premier choice for board certification.
 Furthermore, hospitals and other employers – who are increasingly prioritizing hiring certified practitioners – are well aware of our sterling reputation, and we also have a strong record of work with credentialing authorities, hospital leaders, and legislators.

 To become certified with one of our Member Boards, physicians must meet our strict eligibility requirements and pass psychometrically validated exams developed under the most rigorous industry standards.
-Once certified, physicians become part of a respected organization dedicated to patient care above all else.
-Our Diplomates:
+The eligibility requirements of the ABPS differ from specialty to specialty, but all ABPS Member Boards share certain general eligibility requirements, including:

 • Instill patients with confidence that they will receive the best medical care available